Quantcast

 No content available.

-Elderberries!
-The branches of these humble roadside and streambank shrubs, festooned in summer with flat-topped clusters of airy white flowers, now drip with gorgeous, deep-purple clusters of berries.
-Learn how to turn those berries into elderberry syrup.
+Have you encountered elderberry in the wild?
+The branches of these humble roadside and streambank shrubs festooned in summer with flat-topped clusters of airy white flowers drip with gorgeous, deep-purple clusters of berries.

 Botanists treat our common American elderberry (Sambucus canadensis) as a subspecies of the European black elderberry (Sambucus nigra), used since prehistoric times for food, drink, and medicine.
 The plant also boasts a rich folklore